Optimizing Distributed ML Communication with Fused Computation-Collective Operations: Evaluation

-\paragraph{Sensitivity to slice size:} Our approach uses size of each slice as a parameter to determine the granularity of overlap and the amount of data transferred per network transaction.
-Smaller slices will result in finer computation-communication overlap but the resulting data transfer cannot effectively utilize network bandwidth.
-Further, smaller slices will require the NICs to process higher number of messages, creating a message rate-bound bottleneck.
-Figure~\ref{fig:slice_size_sweep} shows the variation in normalized execution time of fused embedding + All-to-All kernel (global batch size: 1024, tables/GPU: 256) as the size of each slice is increased.
-We can see that the execution time reduces as the slice size is increased and then saturates beyond 64 embeddings per slice.
-Configuration with a slice = 64 embeddings has 16x larger messages and results in 16x fewer number of messages compared to a configuration with slice size of four embeddings, subsequently the former achieves $\sim$55\% lower execution time than the latter.

-\paragraph{Communication-aware Scheduling:} In our approach, we implement communication-aware WG scheduling to maximize the opportunity to hide remote communication.
+\emph{Communication-aware Scheduling:} In our approach, we implement communication-aware WG scheduling to maximize the opportunity to hide remote communication.
 Figure~\ref{fig:comm-aware_sched} shows the fused \emph{embedding + All-to-All} kernel execution time of both nodes (normalized to baseline:node 0) with and without communication-aware scheduling.
-The baseline communication oblivious scheduling starts from WG (0,0,0) and then proceeds sequentially.
-We can see that in baseline, node 0 and node 1 have an average skew of $\sim$7\% in their execution time while using communication-aware scheduling exhibits only a $\sim$1\% average execution time skew.
-Many distributed ML models including DLRM periodically synchronize across nodes (e.g., during synchronous gradient descent), and thus execution skew can subsequently reduce the overall system performance.
-The high skew in baseline is due to the higher execution time for node 1.
+The baseline communication-oblivious scheduling starts from WG (0,0,0) and then proceeds sequentially.
+In baseline scheduling, node 0 and 1 have an average execution time skew of $\sim$7\% while using communication-aware scheduling exhibits only a $\sim$1\% average execution time skew.
+Many distributed ML models, including DLRM, periodically synchronize across nodes (e.g., during synchronous gradient descent), and thus execution skew can reduce the overall performance.
+The higher skew in the baseline is due to the higher execution time for node 1.
 As part of our fused kernel implementation, WGs in node 1 will wait for slices from node 0 and vice-versa.
-Node 1 has the same logical WG schedule under both strategies, where it first computes the slices to be communicated to node 0 (please see Figure~\ref{fig:wg_timeline}).
-However, with the baseline communication-oblivious scheduling, node 0 computes the slices to be remotely communicated after the locally consumed slices.
+Node 1 has the same logical WG schedule under both strategies, where it first computes the slices to be communicated to node 0 (please see Figure~\ref{fig:dlrm_timeline}).
+However, with communication-oblivious scheduling, node 0 computes the slices to be remotely communicated after the locally consumed slices.
 Thus the remote communication is not hidden behind local slice computation, delaying the completion of node 1.